 DHTML allows integrating scripting languages with HTML to change variables which make a static web page look more aesthetic.

 Advantages of DHTML

 - DHTML was fast & zippy depending upon your device and ISP.
 You didn’t need an extra plugin to make it work efficiently as it used the features present in the browsers.
 The content loaded on the fly.
 The whole page didn’t load promptly and saved time for end-users by altering just the content part.

 - It was supported in some form or shape by major browsers from Microsoft, Netscape.
 It also worked well with cell phones, PDAs, and PDFs.

 - DHTML was considered to design friendly offering web designers different options to give web pages a compact look.
 It had more advanced functionality than a static HTML & holds more content on the web page at the same time.

 - What made DHTML famous at its prime was its outlook.
 It was popular among clients due to its sleek nature & flexibility to make changes to their data.

 - Due to low file maintenance, it saves time for web designers and is more efficient for content management.
 The use of dynamic XML made the high volume of content look reasonable avoiding any lag.

 - DHTML was great with functionality.
-However, it still required few utilities and tools that used to come at heavy price.
+However, it still required few utilities and tools that used to come at a heavy price.
 An example of DHTML text editor is Dreamweaver that range from $19.99 per month.
 Also, the training and improvement cost for transferring from HTML to DHTML makes cost rise much higher.

 - The long and complex coding structure can be daunting for few.
 You need to be well versed with HTML, JS, & CSS to produce a better output.